spShashankGit/Dev-Journal/Platform.md

 Took 3 years to write the book.
 Activwly writing on it 2024.
 It is not easy to write strategy book like that.

+Twilight zone of Architecture:
+1. Everybody likes to talk about Buzzowrds
+2. Everybody like to talk about technology

+In between is a twilight zone: Everyone finds it fascinating, actionalble advice that does not fall in one or the other.. but this is actually not easy.